torum/Playlist-editor/README.md

 # Playlist editor/converter (Windows/Linux)
-Opens iTunes txt/m3u/xspf playlists, create new and saves as m3u/xspf playlists.
+Opens iTunes txt/m3u/xspf playlists, creates and saves as m3u/xspf playlists.
+The aim is to ease the transfer your media library from one computer to another.

 Format convert:
 .txt(iTunes TSV)->.m3u/xspf,